 children: (silence)

-me: no one knows the story of thanksgiving?
+me: no one knows the story of thanksgiving?children: it's when we won the war, right?

 me: no, there was no war (kind of a lie, since we did later kill lots o' indians). don't you guys learn about this in school? about the pilgrims and the indians?